Skip to content

 Learn more about the Squirrel Cage Jail’s paranormal history and book your overnight paranormal investigation on the Historical Society of Pottawattamie County’s website

-Other Haunted Attractions to Visit:
+Other Haunted Attractions to Visit

 Looking for more creepy spots to visit?
 Check out the Ruth Anne Dodge Memorial (Black Angel Statue pictured above) and Fairview Cemetery.
 There’s no reported paranormal activity at Fairview, but with gravestones dating back to 1826, you’re sure to get the chills walking through.